ShahPranay/Handwritten-Calculator/Readme.md

 We’ll try to recognise certain patterns among numerical expressions which might help us recognise and classify the numbers provided in the data-set (upon splitting the image into three parts) so that we can train the AI for further computation.
-Note-We must abstain from using other no.’s for the classification as that will reduce the accuracy since the no’s themselves have been classified using an imperfect operator-classifier AI.
+Note: We must abstain from using other no.’s for the classification as that will reduce the accuracy since the no’s themselves have been classified using an imperfect operator-classifier AI.
 However, we need to come up with as many permutation possible in order to increase the size of our training data-